S-Jyoshna/JournalProject/README.md

 ---
 ## 🔐Key Features:
-a.User Authentication : Register, login, logout, and update profile with a profile picture. b.Add Entries : Users can write new journal entries with titles, content. c.View & Navigate : Entries can be viewed with page numbers, and previous/next navigation. d.Search : Users can search entries by title, content, date, or page number. e.Reminders : Users can set reminders by clicking dates on a calendar. f.Custom Fonts : Users can change the font of their journal using a dropdown. g.Real-Time Entry Count : The homepage displays the total number of entries made by the user, and this updates automatically when a new entry is added.
+a.
+User Authentication : Register, login, logout, and update profile with a profile picture.
+b.
+Add Entries : Users can write new journal entries with titles, content.
+c.
+View & Navigate : Entries can be viewed with page numbers, and previous/next navigation.
+d.
+Search : Users can search entries by title, content, date, or page number.
+e.
+Reminders : Users can set reminders by clicking dates on a calendar.
+f.
+Custom Fonts : Users can change the font of their journal using a dropdown.
+g.
+Real-Time Entry Count : The homepage displays the total number of entries made by the user, and this updates automatically when a new entry is added.
 ---
 ## 🛠️Tech Stack:
-•Backend : django framework
+• Backend : django framework
-•Frontend : HTML, CSS, JavaScript
+• Frontend : HTML, CSS, JavaScript
-•Database : SQLite (Default)
+• Database : SQLite (Default)
-•LocalStorage : to remember font preferences
+• LocalStorage : to remember font preferences
 ---
 ## 📌Installation & Setup:
 1. Clone the repository: